eriklm42/eriklm42/README.md

 - 🔭 I’m currently working on 🐙 [Tentaculo Digital](https://tentaculo.digital/) in project the Digital Bank the 💳 [Conta Xip](https://www.contaxip.com/)
 - 🌱 I’m currently learning Data Science and Machine Learning 🤖
 - ⚡ Fun fact: I love Storytelling and Music but I'm a horrible musician
+- 💻 We already know the answer is 42.
+But what's the question?

 ## How to reach me: